MicrosoftDocs/entra-docs/docs/external-id/tenant-restrictions-v2.md

 - Data plane protection for SharePoint Online and Exchange Online.
 - Anonymous access protection for SharePoint Online, OneDrive, and Teams (with Federation Controls configured).
 - Authentication and Data plane protection for Microsoft tenant or Consumer accounts.
-- When using Universal tenant restrictions in Global Secure Access (preview), all browsers and platforms.
+- When using Universal tenant restrictions in Global Secure Access, all browsers and platforms.
 - When using Windows Group Policy, Microsoft Edge and all websites in Microsoft Edge.
 ### Unsupported scenarios